Freediving blackout: Mechanisms

 The minimum tissue and venous partial pressure of oxygen which will maintain consciousness is about 20 mmHg.
 This is equivalent to approximately 30 mmHg in the lungs.
 Approximately 46 ml/min oxygen is required for brain function.
 This equates to a minimum arterial ppO_{2} of 29 mmHg at 868 ml/min cerebral flow.

-Hyperventilation depletes the blood of carbon dioxide (hypocapnia), which causes respiratory alkylosis (increased pH), and causes a leftward shift in the oxygen–hemoglobin dissociation curve.
+Hyperventilation depletes the blood of carbon dioxide (hypocapnia), which causes respiratory alkalosis (increased pH) and a leftward shift in the oxygen–hemoglobin dissociation curve.
 This results in a lower venous partial pressure of oxygen, which worsens hypoxia.
-A normally ventilated breath-hold usually breaks (from CO_{2}) with over 90% saturation which is far from hypoxia.
-Hypoxia produces a respiratory drive but not as strong as the hypercapnic respiratory drive.
+A normally ventilated breath-hold usually breaks (from CO_{2}) with over 90% saturation, which is far from hypoxia.
+Hypoxia produces a respiratory drive, but it is not as strong as the hypercapnic respiratory drive.
 This has been studied in altitude medicine, where hypoxia occurs without hypercapnia due to the low ambient pressure.
 The balance between the hypercapnic and hypoxic respiratory drives has genetic variability and can be modified by hypoxic training.
 These variations imply that predictive risk cannot be reliably estimated, but pre-dive hyperventilation carries definite risks.

 There are three different mechanisms behind blackouts in freediving: